-When you think of Sardinia, crystal clear water, golden beaches, the sunlight on the skin, the wave that smashes into the cliffs and seagulls come to your mind.
-And that’s probably right.
+When you think of Sardinia, crystal clear water, golden beaches, warm sun rays, waves crashing against the cliffs, and seagulls all come to mind.
+You would be correct because it’s all true.

-Yet, to the curious who wants to dig under the surface, the island reserves something more.
-Something which the ground has kept hidden and held in its embrace for centuries.
-Something which one day, over 40 years ago, the ground decided to return to a new generation.
-Something that, after 40 years of hard work by men and women who transformed the investigation of the past into a passion and profession, today is standing in front of my eyes…And introduces itself, together with its brothers…“Here we are, we rested enough; today we come back to light: we are the Giants of Mont’e Prama“.
+Yet, to the curious visitor who wants to dig under the surface, the island holds something more.
+Something which the earth has kept hidden and held in its embrace for centuries; something which one day, over 40 years ago, it decided to return to a new generation; something that, after 40 years of hard work by men and women who transformed the investigation of the past into a passion and profession, is standing in front of my eyes…and introduces itself, along with its brothers…“Here we are, we’ve rested enough; today we come back to light: we are the Giants of Mont’e Prama.”

-A few centimetres from me, the big stone figures stand out against the wall behind them in all their magnificence, motionless, unperturbed, with the arm, that once grabbed its weapon, still pushed out straight ahead, as if it was frozen in that endless moment when the giant fell forever asleep.
-And it’s how they are called: the giants of Mont’e Prama; the sandstone statues that, since 1974, have been found broken in many fragments, in the place that gave them its name– Mont’e Prama, in Cabras, in central-western Sardinia.
+A few centimeters from me, the big stone figures stand out against the wall behind them in all their magnificence- motionless, unperturbed.
+Arms, that once held their weapons, are still extended out straight ahead as if frozen in that endless moment when the giants fell into a forever sleep.
+The Giants of Mont’e Prama are sandstone statues that were found broken in many fragments in 1974, in the place that gave them their name– Mont’e Prama, in Cabras, in central-western Sardinia.

-And today these are finally given back to the world in all -even if inevitably incomplete- their beauty, assembled after a many years long work .
-The 38 statues -allocated in the National Archaeological Museum in Cagliari and the Civic Museum G. Marongiu in Cabras, as part of the Mont’e Prama 1974-2014 exhibition – have already attracted visitors from all Europe and beyond, while inducing wonder and curiosity, triggering endless questions, excitement and challenging their audiences.
-And this is the most fascinating aspect of these masterpieces in stone: the halo of mystery that still surrounds them doesn’t let them go and defends them against the imploring gazes of whom who’d like to know their real identity.
-That mystery which lingers above all the ancient world like a meticulous guard and which attracts us and provokes us so much.
+And the most fascinating aspect of these masterpieces in stone is the halo of mystery that still surrounds them and defends them against the imploring gazes of those who would like to know their real identity.
+That mystery which lingers above all the ancient world like a meticulous guard and which attracts us and provokes us.

-Throughout all this time, various interpretations have been given about the giants’ identity: we know that they are related to the Nuragic age (900-700 BC), exponents of the statuary among the oldest in the Mediterranean, have not yet found a univocal explanation.
-The ones that can be recognised have been defined as boxers, archers and warriors: three figurative models that simply take your breath away for the accuracy and beauty of the details, the dimensions (over 2 meters high) and for the questions that arise: are you soldiers?
+Throughout all this time, various interpretations have been given on the giants’ identity.
+We do know that they are related to the Nuragic age (900-700 BC) and that they are among the oldest in the Mediterranean, yet a univocal explanation has not been given.
+The “Giants” that can be recognized have been identified as boxers, archers and warriors.
+Three figurative models that simply take your breath away for the accuracy and beauty of the details, the dimensions (over 2 meters high) and for the questions they provoke.
+Were you soldiers?
 Or athletes, about to perform in sacred games?
-Or maybe did you watch over the deceased of the necropolis of Mont’e Prama – which was entrusted to you at the dawn of time as if you were guards – for all these centuries?
+Or maybe you watched over the deceased of the necropolis of Mont’e Prama entrusted to you at the dawn of time as if guarding it for all these centuries?

-It doesn’t matter if you don’t know the history of this beautiful island: culture is the culture of the world, a reason for pride not only for the people to whom it belongs, but for all of us.
-So anyone, from everywhere, who would like to approach this incredible piece of culture will be welcome.
-In my opinion, it’s an edifying, exciting, unmissable experience.
-A fundamental stop-over for whomever would like to know a new face of Sardinia.
+It doesn’t matter if you don’t know the history of this beautiful island: its culture is the culture of the world, a source of pride not only for the people to whom it belongs but for all of us.
+So the culture of Sardinia welcomes from wherever you may come.
+In my opinion, it’s a gratifying and essential part of the Sardinian experience.

 For further information, please refer to the websites of the Museums of Cagliari and Cabras: